PPC Landing pages are a great addition to your marketing arsenal. PPC campaigns link to dedicated pages aimed to

 Get this right, and you will have an engaged visitor.
 Although this sounds very basic, we see lots of campaigns making this simple mistake.

 On your PPC landing pageS, have a clear next step.
 Whether its a button which users can click or a lead generation form.
 Make the element stand out from the rest of the page.

 Use copy which is easier to read and gets the message across.
 If your visitors get confused, they won’t buy it.
 Keep your headlines and header copy direct.

 Your visitors have a low attention span.
-Give them information which they can understand.
+Give them maximum information of the product on the page which they can understand.

 Creating a landing page that does not reflect the information you advertised is a big error.
 E.g., if your ad is about high-quality printing services, don’t attempt to sell keychains on the same landing page.

 When it comes to posting building trust, use accurate and real reviews on your PPC landing pages to make a strong impact.

 But it works for my competitor.

 As no two PPC landing pages are the same, there is no guarantee your page will have the same success as your competitor.
 You can learn and inspire from other campaigns, but do not copy the ad/landing page copy.
 Use your own story and value proposition to differentiate yourself from the competition.

 As important as content and text may be, visitors retain up to 80% of the information seen in an image, whereas reading is as low as only 20%.